 A climatic event occurring every two to seven years, characterized by warming of surface waters and reduced upwelling of cold, nutrient-rich water off the western coast of South America, causing die-offs of plankton and fish and influencing jet stream winds, altering storm tracks and affecting the climate over much of the world.

-Origin of El NinoAmerican Spanish (originally used by fisherman in Ecuador and Peru as a name for the warm ocean current typically appearing around Christmastime in El Niño years), from Spanish, the Christ child (from its onset being around Christmastide) : el, the (from Latin ille; see al-1 in Indo-European roots) + niño, child (from Old Spanish ninno, from Vulgar Latin *nīnnus).
+Origin of El NinoAmerican Spanish (originally used by fisherman in Ecuador and Peru as a name for the warm ocean current typically appearing around Christmastime in El Niño years), from Spanish, the Christ child : el, the (from Latin ille; see al-1 in Indo-European roots) + niño, child (from Old Spanish ninno, from Vulgar Latin *nīnnus).

-top: normal water temperatures, with warm water concentrated in the western tropical Pacific;
+top: normal water temperatures, with warm water concentrated in the western tropical Pacific

 bottom: El Niño conditions, with warm water extending from the western tropical Pacific to the eastern Pacific

 - A variant, less correct, spelling of El NiÃ±o